 Brenna can only consider unpublished manuscripts.

-Brenna’s manuscript critique spots are full, but a waitlist is available.
-She has open pitch spots.
+Brenna’s manuscript critique and pitch spots are full, but waitlists are available.

 Nettie Finn, Assistant Editor, St. Martin’s Press/Macmillan Publishers